kitmikai/Ansible-Django-PostgreSQL-Nginx-Gunicorn/README.md

 # Ansible-Django-PostgreSQL-Nginx-Gunicorn
-Installs and configures Django, Gunicorn and PostgreSQL server on Ubuntu.
-Based on the [**tutorial**](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04)
+Installs and configures Django, ,Nginx, Gunicorn and PostgreSQL server on Ubuntu.
+Based on this [**tutorial**](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04) by [**Erin Glass**](https://www.linkedin.com/in/erinroseglass/)

 # Installation
 * Clone the repository